Before we go onto our article about Google Analytics 4, we must mention that Universal Google Analytics is not going anywhere soon.

-Check out the new GA4 user interface in the video bellow.
+Check out the new GA4 user interface in the video below.

 Moreover, the data model has changed, and now only events are available.
-You will need to model all your data structure on this new data model and make it work.
+You will need to model all your data structures on this new data model and make it work.

 It will be much harder to find your old reports and build custom reports in the Data Studio of that data set.

 This is because the pool of metrics has become much smaller, there are some new metrics and some old ones that have remained, and now you should send custom data into the system.

 Google Analytics 4 will no longer make all different decisions on what data should be in the system.